lucasteles/Backdash/docfx/docs/developer_guide.md

 - **Game State** describes the current state of everything in your game.
-In a shooter, this would include the position of the ship and all the enemies on the screen, the location of all the bullets, how much health each opponent has, the current score, etc. etc.
+In a shooter, this would include the position of the ship and all the enemies on the screen, the location of all the bullets, how much health each opponent has, the current score, etc.

-- **Game Inputs** are the set of things which modify the game state.
-These obviously include the joystick and button presses done by the player, but can include other non-obvious inputs as well.
+- **Game Inputs** are the set of things that modify the game state.
+These obviously include the joystick and button presses done by the player but can include other non-obvious inputs as well.
 For example, if your game uses the current time of day to calculate something in the game, the current time of day at the beginning of a frame is also an input.